asap-projects/asap-fsm/master/html/_sources/index.rst.txt

    version

 Welcome!
 This is the documentation for the *asap-fsm* project.
-This is a build container for the `fsm` module.
-It the
-`asap <https://github.com/abdes/asap>`_ integrated build system and the overall structure for projects following the asap development workflow.
+This is a build container for the *fsm* module.
+It uses the `asap <https://github.com/abdes/asap>`_ integrated build system and the overall structure for projects following the asap development workflow.